 Here is a capsule product that includes the recipe outline above, if you don’t want to make your own.
 CLICK HERE.
 Obviously, the DIY is more cost effective, but regardless both options give you what you need.

 We are excited for you to feel better.
-What better time to start this than during “lock down” and while it starts to heat up?
+What better time to start this than in the heat of summer?
 Let us know how you feel.